 Studies have shown that vegetarians tend to consume fewer calories each day than meat-eaters.
 Also, the body mass index—a tool used to measure obesity—is generally lower for vegetarians than for the population at large.
 Therefore, while vegetarianism may not be a panacea for weight loss, it can certainly help in the battle against the bulge.

 However, it should be noted here that some people mistakenly look upon vegetarianism as a quick fix.
 They figure that if they give up meat for a couple of weeks, they’ll lose weight.
 Then, after their trial period is over, they go back to their old eating habits.
 This is a bad pattern because it encourages yo-yo dieting.
-If you decide to go on a vegetarian diet, it is very important that you stick with it.
+If you decide to go on a vegetarian diet, you must stick with it.
 Otherwise, you may be greatly disappointed in your weight loss progress.